This article may contain compensated links. See our full disclosure here

 - Pisa to Lucca by train – 35 minutes

 - Florence to Lucca by train – 1 hour 20 minutes

-Hiring a car?
+Renting a car?
 It’s only 30 minutes to Pisa and just over an hour to Florence.
-You will need to pay close attention to parking restrictions in these cities and make sure you do not enter the ZTL historic centre zones.
-Huge fines apply even if you make a mistake.
+You will need to pay close attention to parking restrictions in these cities and make sure you do not enter the ZTL historic centre zones as huge fines apply even if you make a mistake.

 We wrote a guide to driving in Italy that includes more information on ZTL zones and much more – you can find it here

 Due to the narrow streets and Medieval architecture, the city of Lucca restricts the number of cars within its walls.
 The piazzas and mainly pedestrian streets ensure it is a relatively safe place for children to wander.